ChiuKoonHung/assessment-11/readme.md

 1. Let the data available give you idea on what to build
 1. Attempt it

+No code base is provided in this assessment.
+You are to set up the project.

 ## Submission Guidelines

 - Cite any relevant sources consulted during your research